On the Crossing Numbers of Cartesian Products of Small Graphs with Paths, Cycles and Stars: New Results

 The upcoming proofs are laid out as follows.
-In Theorem \ref{thm-paths} the crossing numbers of $G^6_{110} \Box P_n$ and $G^6_{137} \Box P_n$ are determined.
-In Theorems \ref{thm-59608390Cn} and \ref{thm-cycles} the crossing numbers of the Cartesian products of various graphs in Figure \ref{fig-sixteen} with cycles are determined.
-In Theorems \ref{thm-59608390Cn} and \ref{thm-cycles}, the results are only proved for sufficiently large cycles, and so the remaining cases involving small cycles are handled in Lemma \ref{lem-small}.
-Finally, in Theorem \ref{thm-stars} the crossing numbers of $G^6_{62} \Box S_n$ and $G^6_{121} \Box S_n$ are determined.
+In Theorem \ref{thm-paths} the crossing numbers of $G^6_{90} \Box P_n$ and $G^6_{120} \Box P_n$ are determined.
+In Theorems \ref{thm-59608390Cn} and \ref{thm-cycles} the crossing numbers of the Cartesian products of various graphs in Figure \ref{fig-fifteen} with cycles are determined.
+In Theorems \ref{thm-59608390Cn} and \ref{thm-cycles}, the results are only proved for sufficiently large cycles, and so the remaining cases involving small cycles are handled in Remark \ref{rem-small}.
+Finally, in Theorem \ref{thm-stars} the crossing number of $G^6_{62} \Box S_n$ is determined.
 In all cases the lower bounds are obtained from previously published results.
 In Theorem \ref{thm-59608390Cn} the upper bounds are also obtained from previously published results, and for the other theorems they are established by figures which show drawing methods for each Cartesian product considered.